ARMmbed/mbed-os/docs/config_system.md

-# About the cofiguration system
+# About the configuration system

 The mbed configuration system can be used to customize the compile time configuration of various mbed components (targets, libraries and applications).
 Each such component can define a number of *configuration parameters*.
 The values of these configuration parameters can then be *overridden* in various ways.
 Configuration is defined using [JSON](http://www.json.org/).
 Some examples of configuration parameters: